sunney23421/sushi/README.md

 The error is
 "Unable to load Maven meta-data from https://google.bintray.com/exoplayer/org/tensorflow/tensorflow-lite/maven-metadata.xml."
+## Remark
+This project build under Flutter 2.10.
+Newer flutter ver. will not work.

 ## Why?
 The reason why I've decided to create this app is beacuse I like to solve problems and cut-corners.
 I'd like to make our life easier by using technologies.
 It's 2021, modern problems require modern solutions!!